Free Speech Debate

 Reader’s comment

 We regularly highlight comments that have made an impression on us.
-Today's is from pamela who commented on the case study Can Christians wear the cross at work?
+Today’s comes from user Martinned responding to Brian Pellot’s discussion piece on the Innocence of Muslims controversy.

-To read the discussion piece and respond to pamela, click here.
+To read other comments on the Innocence of Muslims controversy and respond to Martinned, click here.

 Automated machine translations are provided by Google Translate.
 They should give you a rough idea of what the contributor has said, but cannot be relied on to give an accurate, nuanced translation.
 Please read them with this in mind.